 Fewer App Store Limitations

-Not only do hybrid apps take less time to be developed, but they also take less time to be deployed.
+Not only does hybrid application development takes less time, but hybrid apps also take less time to be deployed.
 App stores like Apple’s or Google’s require a considerable amount of time for validation once a new app or an update is submitted.
 With a hybrid app, developers can avoid this delay, especially if they require updating their app frequently as it is not necessary to resubmit the new version of the app if the native code has not been modified in the update.
 This means they can quickly roll out new updates without waiting out the validation period.

 Provides Native Experience With Simple Backend